Close Menu

 • LinkedIn

-For more than eight years, Tanya Austin has worked in the aviation field as a first responder, brand ambassador, and customer service representative to travelers worldwide, representing regional and global carriers such as Delta Airlines and United Express.
-Tanya has worked in charter, private and commercial aviation.
-She has been passionate about her work with nonprofit groups such as Black Pilots of America, where she has held a board member role and is the treasurer and recruiter.
-Tanya is an active member of Women in Aviation International, the Organization for Black Aerospace Professionals, and the Aircraft Owners and Pilots Association.
+For more than twelve years, Tanya Austin has worked in the aviation field as a first responder, brand ambassador, and customer service representative to travelers worldwide, as operations and safety manager, representing regional and global carriers such as Delta Airlines and United Express.
+Tanya has worked in charter, private, and commercial aviation.
+She has been passionate about her work with nonprofit groups such as Black Pilots of America and Tuskegee Airmen Inc., where she is a national board member and Eastern Region Representative.
+Tanya is an active member of Women in Aviation International, the Organization for Black Aerospace Professionals, Sisters of the Skies, and the Aircraft Owners and Pilots Association.
 She contributes her spare time supporting those who need help in these and other organizations.
-Tanya is a pilot and aviation business owner invested in attaining a commercial pilot certification.
-Tanya has over 21 years of sales, service, and management experience and has worked for both government and private sectors.
+Tanya is an aviation business owner and commercial pilot.
+She is a Certified Aviation Safety Manager.
+Tanya has over 25 years of sales, service, and management experience and has worked for both government and private sectors.
 Tanya attended Kaplan, where she completed studies in business and real estate.
-She also has an international mediators certification.
+She also has an international mediator certification.

 RELATED NEWS & UPDATES